Aventus-Network-Services/aventus-dapp-proposals/README.md

 ## How to Participate
 1. Create a Github account if you do not already have one at https://github.com.

 2. Write your proposal adhering to the [Aventus DApp Proposal Standard](#aventus-dapp-proposal-standard).
+For an example. check out [the CinemaTix example proposal](https://github.com/AventusSystems/aventus-dapp-proposals/issues/1), which shows a basic version of what is expected from a proposal (we hope your proposals are a bit more detailed).

 3. Submit it as an issue to the [AventusSystems/aventus-dapp-proposals](https://github.com/AventusSystems/aventus-dapp-proposals) repository (click on *issues*, and *create new*).